-Over the past few months with cases of infected people increasing at alarming rates around the world, constant information and news about the virus has become simply inescapable.
-At times though the news can be overwhelming and even misleading, with one recent such case of this surrounding the lives of our furry friends and whether they could get or pass on COVID-19 to their owners.
+Over the past few months, with cases of infected people increasing at alarming rates around the world, constant information and news about the virus has become simply inescapable.
+Though the news can be overwhelming and even misleading at times, one such news revolved around the possibility of our furry friends and whether they could get or pass on COVID-19 to their owners.

-This February, the first case arose of a dog testing a “weak positive” to COVID-19.
-This dog had an owner who had also tested positive to the virus and the concern arose that the dog had become infected and possibly passed it to his owner.
-The case was reported in Hong Kong, and upon the release of this news immediately caused panic amoungst citizens and lead to the mass abandonment and mistreatment of hundreds of household pets.
+This February, the first case reported in Hong Kong centered on a dog testing a “weak positive” to COVID-19.
+This dog had an owner who had also tested positive to the virus and the concern was that the dog had become infected and had possibly passed it on to his owner.
+The release of this news immediately caused panic amongst citizens and lead to the mass abandonment and mistreatment of hundreds of household pets.
 According to CNN, a group by the name of “Urban Construction Administration” threatened to kill cats and dogs that were outside in an attempt to prevent further transmission of the disease.
-Tragically a number of other organizations in China also stated that unattended pets would be killed “without exception.”
-Upon further investigation however it was later found that the dog in question had traces of the virus in its nasal cavity and mouth, suggesting it was a case of human to animal transmission.
+Tragically, a number of other organizations in China also stated that unattended pets would be killed “without exception.”
+Upon further investigation, however, it was later found that the dog in question had traces of the virus in its nasal cavity and mouth, suggesting it was a case of human-to-animal transmission.
 After about a week, the dog tested negative and was released from quarantine.

-Since then, both the Hong Kong Society for the Prevention of Cruelty to Animals (SPCA) and the Agriculture, Fisheries and Conservation Department (AFCD) have issued statements declaring that there is no evidence pet animals can be infected with COVID-19.
+Since then, both the Hong Kong Society for the Prevention of Cruelty to Animals (SPCA) and the Agriculture, Fisheries and Conservation Department (AFCD) have issued statements declaring that there is no concrete evidence that pets can be infected with COVID-19.

-So while those who are already infected with COVID-19 should limit their contact with their animals to continue to err on the side of caution across all matters, for those of us who still remain healthly we encourage you to not practice social distancing with your furry friend.
-Your little mate can not give you COVID-19, he can just give you much needed love and affection.
-Especially in these times of isolation do not miss the benefits of cuddling and playing with pet.
+So while those who are already infected with COVID-19 should limit their contact with their animals to continue to err on the side of caution, for those of us who still remain healthy, we encourage you to not practice social distancing with your furry friend.
+Your little mate can not give you COVID-19, but he can give you much needed love and affection in these unprecedented times.

 From all of us at Rufus & Coco, stay safe and keep on hugging your pet!